fleetdm/fleet/frontend/redux/middlewares/README.md

-# Kolide Redux Middleware
+# Fleet Redux Middleware

-The Kolide Redux Middleware handles actions before they hit the reducers.
+The Fleet Redux Middleware handles actions before they hit the reducers.
 The current middleware does the following:

 ## [Authentication Middleware](./auth.js)